GabrielZanin1997/routerTemplate/README.md

-basic structure in routes, with React
+Basic structure in routes, with react.